V-Sekai/manuals/features/vsekai_feature_roadmap.md

 # Proposed features table

 This is a list of proposed features for V-Sekai.
-This is a table compatible with treemap https://developers.google.com/chart/interactive/docs/gallery/treemap
+This is a table compatible with treemap https://developers.google.com/chart/interactive/docs/gallery/treemap and converted from .csv to markdown with https://tableconvert.com/csv-to-markdown.

 ![image](https://user-images.githubusercontent.com/32321/218295156-280c5748-0965-44e8-8934-b74fe5b9ae02.png)